vtsMwlyn/sangnila-lms/README.md

 - Implemented UI designs for guests pages (undone)
 - Some fixes on navigation bars responsiveness

+### v0.6.4-alpha
+- Added last material progress and learning status to attendance upload, edit, and show
+- Improvement on import student page
+- Normalization of imported student

 ## Clone Project
 Clone the repository in any desired directory.
 Web resources such as images, videos, scripts, and styles are included in `public` folder.
 To generate the database system and fill it will sample data, run this command in the terminal:
 ```bash